jdavisclark/JsFormat/README.md

 ## Key Binding Conflicts

 Unfortunately there are other plugins that use "ctrl + alt + f", this is a hard problem to solve.
-If JsFormat works OK via the command palette but does nothing when you use the "ctrl + alt + f" shortcut, please change the shortcut in the appropriate *.sublime-keymap file, re-test, and let me know how it went (just submit a bug report).
-[This is the current bug report we are using to discuss this issue](https://github.com/jdc0589/JsFormat/issues/7)
+If JsFormat works OK via the command palette but does nothing when you use the "ctrl + alt + f" shortcut, you have two options:

+1. Add ```{ "keys": ["ctrl+alt+f"], "command": "js_format"}``` to your user keybindings file.
+This will override anything specifid by a plugin.
+2. Find the offending plugin, and change the shortcut in its sublime-keymap file (will revert on updates)

+[This is the current bug report we are using to discuss this issue](https://github.com/jdc0589/JsFormat/issues/7); in addition I have made a [wiki page here](https://github.com/jdc0589/JsFormat/wiki/Plugins-With-Conflicting-Keybindings) to document offending plugins.
+If we find all the offending plugins, I will be more than happy to contribute to them to fix the problem.

 ## Command Palette